miguoliang/old_blog/code/_posts/2020-02-24-spring-security-cors-settings.md

 ## 2. Configure CORS settings

-Create a class named WebCorsConfig, andd the *Configuration* annotation to it, and add a method named corsConfigurationSource with the Bean annotation, like this:
+Create a class named WebCorsConfig, add the *Configuration* annotation to it, and add a method named corsConfigurationSource with the Bean annotation, like this:

 ```java
 import java.util.Arrays;